dvelaren/rpi-dht-mqtt/README.md

 This project implements a simple temperature and humidity sensor using a Raspberry Pi and a DHT11 sensor.
 It uses [Adafruit DHT Library](https://github.com/adafruit/Adafruit_CircuitPython_DHT) to read the sensor data through One Wire protocol.
 It also sends the Temperature and Humidity to a MQTT Broker.

 ## Requirements
-- Raspberry Pi 3 or 4
+- Raspberry Pi 3, 4 or 5
-- DHT11 Sensor
+- DHT11 or DHT22 Sensor
 - i2c-tools, libgpiod2, libgpiod-dev and python3-libgpiod packages
 - Docker and Docker Compose
 - MQTT Broker